vanhoangkha/Nova-Act-sample/README.md

 ## Pre-requisites

-1. Operating System: MacOS or Ubuntu.
+1. Operating System:
+   - macOS (Sierra or later)
+   - Ubuntu (22.04 LTS or later)
+   - Windows:
+     - Windows 10 or later
+     - Windows Subsystem for Linux 2 (WSL2)
 2. Python 3.10 or above.

 ## Building